jeldrint/Blog-API-Server/README.md

 * Logging in as the admin / blog author

-* Sign up for regular accounts
+* Sign up for regular accounts☑️